rezwanahmedsami/catzilla/WINDOWS_JEMALLOC_CONFIG_FIX_COMPLETE.md

 ---

-**Status:** 🎯 **FINAL SOLUTION DEPLOYED** - Simplified approach eliminates all CI dependencies
+**Status:** 🎯 **FINAL SOLUTION DEPLOYED** - MSYS2 autoconf approach per jemalloc docs

-The Windows jemalloc build issue is now resolved with the **simplest possible approach**: use the existing configure script that's already in the repository, eliminating all autoconf complexity and CI dependency management.
+The Windows jemalloc build issue is now resolved by following the official jemalloc INSTALL.md Windows build instructions:
+1. Install MSYS2 and autoconf via pacman
+2. Use `autogen.sh` to generate headers (requires autoconf)
+3. Build with Visual Studio MSBuild
+4. This is the officially supported Windows build method